15 Amazing Facts About the Washington Monument

 11. The apex was displayed at Tiffany's before it was added to the structure.

 The men who created the Washington Monument, though reverent in their intentions, were hardly above a good publicity stunt.
 William Frishmuth, an architect and aluminum magnate connected to the project, arranged for the pointed aluminum top of the monument to enjoy an ornate two-day display at New York City’s luxury jewelry store Tiffany’s.
 The apex was placed on the floor of the storefront so that shoppers could claim to have walked “over the top of the Washington Monument.”

-Among the 20,000 Americans present for the beginning of construction in 1848 were then-President James K. Polk, three future presidents (James Buchanan, Abraham Lincoln, and Andrew Johnson), former first lady Dolley Madison (John Quincy Adams' widow was too sick to attend), the wife of Alexander Hamilton, and a bald eagle.
+Among the 20,000 Americans present for the beginning of construction in 1848 were then-President James K. Polk, three future presidents (James Buchanan, Abraham Lincoln, and Andrew Johnson), former first lady Dolley Madison, Alexander Hamilton's widow Elizabeth Hamilton (John Quincy Adams' widow was too sick to attend), and a bald eagle.

 Upon its official opening on October 9, 1888, the Washington Monument—standing an impressive 555 feet high—boasted the superlative of tallest manmade structure on Earth.
 The honor was short-lived, however, as the following March saw the unveiling of the Eiffel Tower, which topped out at 986 feet.

 14. It is still the tallest of its kind.

 As of 2019, the Washington Monument still reigns supreme as both the world’s tallest all-stone structure and the tallest obelisk.
 (The stone San Jacinto Monument in Texas is taller, but it sits on a concrete plinth.)